 But if you have a marketing budget you already have an idea of what you’re able to handle.
 That lets you be more organized but also more discerning about the opportunities that you go after.

-The goal of marketing is to get as many of your target customers to your website as possible to increase your chances of making sales.
+The goal of marketing is to get as many of your target customers to your website as possible.

-And you can’t do that without running any ads, posting on social media consistently, or working with people who will help you reach a larger audience.
+And you can’t do that without running any ads, posting on social media consistently, or working with the right people who will help you reach a larger audience.

-Now that you know the most common online boutique mistakes aspiring online boutique owners make, you also have knowledge and resources to avoid them as you start your online boutique.
+Now you know the most common online boutique mistakes aspiring online boutique owners make.
+And you use the knowledge and resources in this post to avoid them as you start your online boutique.